stakater/trireme-kubernetes/README.md

 ## Kubernetes and Trireme

-Kubernetes does not enforce natively those NetworkPolicies and requires a third party solution to do so.
+Kubernetes does not enforce natively NetworkPolicies and requires a third party solution to do so.

 Unlike most of the traditional solutions, Trireme is not tight together with a complex networking solution.
-It therefore gives you the freedom to have one Networking vendor and another NetworkPolicy provider.
+It therefore gives you the freedom to use one Networking implementation if needed and another NetworkPolicy provider.

-Trireme-kubernetes does not rely on any complex control-plane or setup (no need to plug into `etcd`) and enforcement is performed directly on every node without any shared state propagation (more info at  [Trireme ](https://github.com/aporeto-inc/trireme))
+Trireme-kubernetes does not rely on any distributed control-plane or setup (no need to plug into `etcd`).
+Enforcement is performed directly on every node without any shared state propagation (more info at  [Trireme ](https://github.com/aporeto-inc/trireme))

 ## Advanced deployment and installation options.